hollowdll/hakjdb/README.md

 HakjDB allows you to store key-value pairs of different data types in namespaces called databases.
 The data is stored in the server's memory.

-HakjDB uses a simple client-server model, and has a well-defined and documented gRPC API.
+HakjDB uses a simple client-server model and has a well-defined and documented gRPC API.
 It can be used as a temporary database, session storage or cache.
-It may not be suitable for advanced needs, and does not offer data persistence on disk.
+It may not be suitable for advanced needs and does not offer data persistence on disk.

 Data is stored at keys of different types.
 Each data type allows you to store different kind of data such as string values or objects.